Easton Workers’ Compensation and Third Party Claims

 • Potential for higher settlements.
 Third-party claims may result in higher settlements or jury awards, allowing for increased financial recovery.

 • Accountability.
-Filing a third-party claim holds responsible accountable for their negligence or wrongful actions that caused or contributed to the work-related injury or illness.
+Filing a third-party claim holds responsible parties accountable for their negligence or wrongful actions that caused or contributed to the work-related injury or illness.

 If you have been injured at work or you have become sick from working conditions or your work environment, it is important to follow these steps to begin your claims process: